diracleo/vue-enlargeable-image/README.md

 # vue-enlargeable-image

-Use in place of an img element to allow it to be enlarged to the full width and height of the browser window with a smooth animation.
+A Vue component that acts as a wrapper around any other component to allow that component to be the clicked to show a fullscreen image using a smooth animation.

 ## Requirements